-Ubisoft launches 6th season for Entreprenuer Lab with 11 startups
+Ubisoft launches 6th season for Entrepreneur Lab with 11 startups

 Lexiko is a learning and development platform designed to support children with learning disabilities.
 It is designed by speech therapists, for speech therapists; is centered around video

-games to promote engagement with the children, and leverages machine learning to create personalized pathways within the platform for every child.
+games to promote engagement with the children; and leverages machine learning to create personalized pathways within the platform for every child.

 NonFungible.com

 NonFungible.com is the largest data platform for non-fungible tokens.
 Our role in the NFT industry is to enhance the liquidity, and ultimately, adoption of non-fungible tokens.
-It will provide transparency to the non-fungible token market, build asset valuation models to estimate the “blue book” value of different digital assets (NFT), and help projects understand their customers or

-marketing opportunities through the production of tailored market reports, analysis, and competitor research.
+It will provide transparency to the non-fungible token market, build asset valuation models to estimate the “blue book” value of different digital assets (NFT), and help projects understand their customers or marketing opportunities through the production of tailored market reports, analysis, and competitor research.

 Virtuleap

 Virtuleap combines neuroscience and virtual reality to help increase attention levels, and address cognitive illnesses, disorders, and learning challenges.
-The company has created a library of

-VR games designed by neuroscientists in order to test and train a range of cognitive abilities and make that data accessible through our enterprise platform.
+The company has created a library of VR games designed by neuroscientists in order to test and train a range of cognitive abilities and make that data accessible through our enterprise platform.
 They are working with leading institutions across the U.S. and Europe, like the VA Health Care System and the Pacific Brain Health Center, to validate their solution as an effective assessment and treatment for attention deficit and cognitive decline.

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: